ChalmersGU-data-structure-courses/dsabook/src/markdown/09-heaps/00-priority-queues.md

 # Heaps

-## Implementing priority queues using binary trees

 ::: TODO
+- Prio 1: short introduction - perhaps move some text from the first section?
+- Prio 1: rewrite the first section (move out binary heaps)
     - Recap of the ADT for prio queues
     - what is the heap property?
     - a binary tree that respects the heap property can be used as a prio. queue
     - show insert, removeMin
     - this is meant to be an introduction to heaps
 :::

+## Implementing priority queues using binary trees

 A normal queue data structure will not implement a priority queue efficiently because search for the element with highest priority will take